A Brisbane Copywriter Helping

 If you’ve browsed more than a page or two, you might’ve noticed a certain motif with the headline images.

 That’s simply because I’m an enormous fan of board games.

-Whether it was Monopoly as a young boy or Gloomhaven in the last year, they’ve always held a magnetic fascination.
+Whether it was Monopoly as a miscreant youth or Gloomhaven in the last year, they’ve always held a magnetic fascination.
 There’s just something about the traditional feel that’s different to the now-now-now- of video games.
 Of course, there’s always the competitive element too (and it’s super-satisfying to bang a fist into the board and send cards or tokens flying if you lose).

 I’m lucky to have friends who are even more obsessive, which has given us a chance to play some fantastic games over the years.
 A few of my favourites…